OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 print(f" Personal PPV framing: {r['personal_ppv_framing_rate_pct']}% | Tip followup <15m: {r['tip_followup_rate_pct']}%")

 We share this report with every chatter every Monday.
 They see their own numbers against the team average.
-The ranking isn’t punitive — it’s information.
-Top chatters use it to understand what’s driving their performance.
-Bottom performers use it to identify specifically which behavior to focus on improving, not just “be better.”
+The ranking is not punitive — it is information.
+Top chatters use it to understand what is driving their performance.
+Bottom performers use it to identify specifically which behavior to focus on improving, not just “be better at chatting.”

 How to Use This in Training